dotnet/machinelearning/ROADMAP.md

 #### Dynamic IDataView

+In ML.NET, you must first define your model input and output schemas as new classes before loading data into an IDataView.

+This year, we will work on adding a way to create dynamic IDataViews, meaning that you don't have to define your schemas beforehand and instead the shape of the training data defines the schemas.

 *Related issues*:

 - [#5895](https://github.com/dotnet/machinelearning/issues/5895)

 #### Multivariate time series forecasting

-Currently ML.NET only supports univariate time series forecasting with the [SSA algorithm](https://docs.microsoft.com/dotnet/api/microsoft.ml.transforms.timeseries.ssaforecastingestimator?view=ml-dotnet) which is currently being [added to Model Builder](linkhere).
+Currently ML.NET only supports univariate time series forecasting with the [SSA algorithm](https://docs.microsoft.com/dotnet/api/microsoft.ml.transforms.timeseries.ssaforecastingestimator?view=ml-dotnet) which is currently being [added to Model Builder](https://github.com/dotnet/machinelearning-modelbuilder/issues/1750).

+Univariate time series has one time-dependent variable whose values only depend on its past values through time.
+Multivariate time series has more than one time-dependent variable where each variable depends on its past values as well as the other variables.

+This year, we will work on adding support for multivariate time series forecasting to ML.NET.

 *Related issues*: